albertodall/Toxiproxy.Client/README.md

 ### Adding toxics

-Once we have a proxy configured, we can add _toxics_ to is, in order to simulate connection issues.
+Once we have a proxy configured, we can add _toxics_ to it, and tamper the connection in some way.
 This example adds a [latency](https://github.com/Shopify/toxiproxy#latency) toxic to the MSSQL proxy, so to simulate a 1s network latency while interacting with it:

 ```csharp